SIAM-Northwestern/SIAM-Northwestern.github.io/cassc_2020.md

 # Chicago Area SIAM Student Conference 2020

-The SIAM student chapters at Northwestern, University of Illinois at Chicago and Illinois Institute of Technology  are pleased to announce the 2020 Chicago Area SIAM Student Conference (CASSC).
+The SIAM student chapters at Northwestern, University of Illinois at Chicago and Illinois Institute of Technology are pleased to announce the 2020 Chicago Area SIAM Student Conference (CASSC), held virtually this year.

 **Dates**  November 5th and 6th, 2020 12-4pm.